ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 client (sender gateway) and the server (receiver gateway).

-This stage must be completed within the time specified in the lock_assertion_expiration value in the lock-assertion message.
+This stage must be completed within the time specified in the lockAssertionExpiration value in the lock-assertion message.

 In the following, the sender gateway takes the role of the client while the recipient gateway takes the role of the server.